marklollis1/Mark_Lollis_Repo/README.md

 # Mark_Lollis_Repo
-This repository contains various project files/documents for Mark Lollis
+This is the file for Project 1_Mark Lollis